ccrismancox/IO_TugOfWar/readme.md

 **WARNINGS**

 1. We did not test the live version and do not support it beyond what is listed here.
-2. Live versions store the OS in active memory, reducing what is available for actual use.
-This means that the available memory for replication will be noticably less than the computer's listed specs.
+2. Live versions store the OS in active memory, reducing what RAM is available for actual use.
+This means that the available memory for replication will be noticeably less than the computer's listed specs.

 ### Other alternatives
 Another alternative that should work is the Windows sub-system for Linux (WSL).
 This is probably the easiest approach for Windows users and should work.
 However, we do not vouch for it and haven't tested it.